-“I’ll open the junk drawer,” he said, and when it was open, he knelt on the floor underneath the drawer.
+“I’ll open the junk drawer,” he said, and when it was open, he laid on the floor underneath the drawer.

 “I see the key.
 It’s taped to the bottom of the drawer with duct tape.”

 He peeled off the tape and handed it to me with the key still stuck to it.
-He closed the drawer and stood, rubbing his knees.
+He closed the drawer and stood, dusting off his jeans.

 I pulled the safe-deposit box key off the tape and threw the tape into the trash can under the sink.